-With the arrival of Governor Hindmarsh on the Buffalo on the 28th day of December 1836, the new private colony of South Australia was proclaimed.
+With the arrival of Governor Hindmarsh on the Buffalo on 28 day of December 1836, the new private colony of South Australia was proclaimed.

 The State was established through the formation of a private company in England known as the South Australian Company.

 On 16 June 1837, the Colonial Commissioner, Sir James Hurtle Fisher, Mr John Morphett, Colonel William Light, and a party of marines set out from Glenelg intending to travel overland to Encounter Bay to visit whalers who were employees of the South Australia Company.
 Colonel Light’s diary records – “At 4pm the party arrived at a beautiful valley, where they encamped for the night; the country and soil together adapted for grazing or agriculture; the whole distance was not more than ten or eleven miles from Glenelg”.
 This area was named Hurtle Vale after the Colonel Commissioner.

 The South Australia Company’s Surveyor-General, Colonel William Light, was charged with the surveying of the land into 80 acre allotments ready for sale to the new settlers to South Australia.
 One of his team was John McLaren who was responsible for surveying Sections B, C and D to the south of Adelaide.

 This task was completed in 1839 and the first survey maps printed in 1840.

 A later map drawn by John McLaren in 1857 shows the areas covered some 107 x 80 acre allotments, stretching from the hills in the east towards the coast in the West with the Field River running through the centre of the valley.